Rizal, Nueva Ecija: History

-During World War II, Japanese Imperial forces occupies and entering the town in Rizal in 1942.
-In 1945, combined U.S. and Philippine Commonwealth ground troops including the local various recognized guerrillas and Hukbalahap Communist guerrillas liberated the town and defeated Japanese Imperial forces and ended the Second World War.
-After the war, many families started business and agricultural and farm lands.

 In 1954, Rizal lost some of its territory when the barrios of San Felipe and San Alfonso were separated to form the town of Llanera along with some territory from Talavera and San Jose.

 In 1963, Villa Pascua was renamed Barangay Pag-asa which is a part of Barangay Agbanawag.
-In January 1968, Barangay Casilagan became a barrio thru Res.
-No. 2 of the Provincial Board on January 3, 1968, which was formerly a sitio of Canaan, which was bisected by the Bulalakay Creek, and it was divided into two barrios known as Canaan Este and Canaan Weste.
-On July 20, 1970, Sanggunian Panlalawigan passed Resolution No. 220 approving the creation of Barangay Maligaya in accordance with R.A.
-No. 3590, the area to be taken from the Barangay Bicos and on July 12, 1971, then the Provincial Board Resolution No. 231, Villa Labrador became a Barrio separating it to Villa Paraiso.
+In January 1968, Barangay Casilagan became a barrio through Resolution Number 2 of the Provincial Board on January 3, 1968, which was formerly a sitio of Canaan, which was bisected by the Bulalakay Creek, and it was divided into two barrios known as Canaan Este and Canaan Weste.
+On July 20, 1970, Sanggunian Panlalawigan passed Resolution No. 220 approving the creation of Barangay Maligaya in accordance with Republic Act No. 3590, the area to be taken from the Barangay Bicos and on July 12, 1971, then the Provincial Board Resolution No. 231, Villa Labrador became a Barrio separating it to Villa Paraiso.

-In July 1990, Rizal was close to the epicenter of a magnitude 7.7 earthquake.
-The town suffered unknown fatalities and damage to almost 1,000 homes, as well as total destruction of its city.
+Rizal was close to the epicenter of the 1990 Luzon earthquake on July 16.

 Geography

+The municipality of Rizal is 49 km from the provincial capital city of Palayan, and 151 km from the country's capital Manila.

 Barangays

 Rizal is politically subdivided into 26 barangays.
+Each barangay consists of puroks and some have sitios.